Conanbranch/fairness-explainability/README.md

 # Fairness, Explainability, and Interpretability
-A repo devoted to resources on fairness and explainability.
+A repo devoted to resources on fairness, explainability, and interprebility in machine learning.

 # Tutorials